survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

 As you can see, we have pushed the logic out of `App`.
-We actually have more code now than before but that's okay. `App` is a little neater now and it's going to be easier to develop as we'll soon see.
+We actually have more code now than before, but that's okay. `App` is a little neater now and it's going to be easier to develop as we'll soon see.
 Most importantly we have managed to implement the Flux architecture for our application.
 Things can only get better.

 ### Dispatching in Alt